-He provided a concrete example that is often true to life for couples where one person has obsessive-compulsive disorder.
+He provided an example that is often true to life for couples where one person has obsessive-compulsive disorder.

 "Let's say you're in a restaurant and you're about to order and you get up to wash your hands, but you don't come back for 45 minutes," Anixter said.
 "I think your dinner companion would think there's something going on that's unusual.
 Meanwhile, the person in the bathroom washing is aware that their time is rolling by and it's becoming more and more conspicuous.
 That stress tends to fuel the thoughts that maybe I'm not cleaning up and maybe I will pass this contamination on to someone else."

 Unfortunately, since we don't know exactly what causes obsessive-compulsive disorder, there are no known effective preventive measures for the condition.
 However, Anna Jackson, a psychotherapist in London, explained there are potential risk factors for OCD, such as high levels of stress and an inability to cope with uncertainty.

 Once symptoms of obsessive-compulsive disorder become apparent, there are plenty of treatment options.

 Jackson noted the best treatment outcome is learning how to manage OCD.